 Work with your co-parent and child to create a complete list of items, plan to pack things the night before, and double-check during the exchange if possible.
 Remember to practice some patience the first few times until everyone gets into a good routine.

 Avoid discussing any private matters regarding other co-parenting issues like finances, separation agreements, and relationship issues.
-Confrontational subjects should be addressed out of earshot of your child, and these matters are always best communicated through TalkingParents Accountable Calling or Messaging.
+Confrontational subjects should be addressed out of earshot of your child, and these matters are always best communicated through our Accountable Calling or Secure Messaging feature.
 Your child doesn't need to feel as though they are torn between their parents, and they don't need to worry about arguments breaking out every time they switch homes.

 Your child may cry or act out on the day or days leading up to joint custody switch day.
 You may also have feelings of anxiety about seeing your ex or sadness because your child is leaving.
 These feelings are normal and should be addressed.

 Support your child and let them know you will miss them but that it is important for them to spend time with their other parent as well.
 Think about setting up a consistent time to speak with them while they are at their other parent's home so the time apart doesn't seem so hard.
+Video Calling can be a huge help with this.
 If the transition doesn't become easier over time, it may be a good idea to set up a counseling session with a professional to see if they can assist.

 You can also let your child know that you will miss them while they are gone, but do not burden them too heavily with your feelings as they have many of their own to deal with.
 If you are having a hard time coping with being without your child, plan to do something you enjoy after leaving your child with their other parent.
 Of course, if the feelings are too overwhelming, be sure to seek out a counselor that can help.